rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

   I know a little JavaScript and even less with TypeScript, I selected JavaScript.
 It will take a minute or so and download the required files.
   ![Downloading files](./img/create-docusaurus-out1.png)

   All the basic files are now available inside the folder called `my-website` or whatever you named it.
 We can view the site now with all its defaults.
-To do you will want to run the follow commands inside your site root folder:
+To do this you will want to run the follow commands inside your site root folder:
   ``` bash
   #change my-website to what you called the folder
   cd ./my-website